 You will then be prompted to make a decision whether to trust the file or block it.
-The prompt contains a diagnosis on whether the file is signed as well as letting you know how many of the Universal AV engines are detecting it as a threat.
+The prompt contains a diagnosis of whether the file is signed as well as letting you know how many of the Universal AV engines are detecting it as a threat.

-An exception would be when the Universal AV detects the already trusted file as a possible threat (when one or more engines detect it as a virus) when it’s virus definitions are updated.
-Universal AV will therefore prompt the user with the updated detection information, on which case the user can Quarantine, Delete, or Ignore the detected file.
+An exception would be when the Universal AV detects the already trusted file as a possible threat (when one or more engines detect it as a virus) when its virus definitions are updated.
+Universal AV will, therefore, prompt the user with the updated detection information, on which case the user can Quarantine, Delete, or Ignore the detected file.

 Selecting Quarantine & Delete options will remove the file from the whitelist.
 On the other hand, selecting Ignore will continue to let the file stay in the whitelist and run freely.

-This mode has the highest level of security and the lowest in flexibility.
+This mode has the highest level of security and the lowest flexibility.
 It blocks every file not on your application whitelist that tries to start a process on your computer.
 Non-Admin Windows User Accounts are set to Lockdown mode without the option to switch to other modes.

 This is the perfect mode for users who do not wish to be prompted and is confident to operate with applications that he/she already trusts.
-Cases in which this level of security might come in handy would be when you are connected to an unsecure network (i.e. public wifi, campus network), for cases where a prompt may cause a disturbance (i.e. intense gaming, video rendering), and lastly for Non-Admin Users Accounts of a Windows PC.
+Cases in which this level of security might come in handy would be when you are connected to an unsecured network (i.e. public wifi, campus network), for cases where a prompt may cause a disturbance (i.e. intense gaming, video rendering), and lastly for Non-Admin Users Accounts of a Windows PC.